lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 # Chapter 10 - Image Processing

-**I**n this chapter we describe the image processing components of the _Visualization Toolkit_.
+<em style="font-size:300%">I</em>n this chapter we describe the image processing components of the _Visualization Toolkit_.
 The focus is on key representational ideas, pipeline issues such as data streaming, and useful algorithms for improving the appearance and effectiveness of image data visualizations.

 ## 10.1 Introduction
 Image processing has been a mainstay of computing since the advent of the digital computer.
 Early efforts focused on improving image content for human interpretation.
 More recently image processing has been utilized by practitioners of computer vision, the goal being the processing of image data for autonomous machine perception <em style="color:blue;background-color: white">\[Gonzalez92\]</em>.
 From the perspective of data visualization, image processing is used to manipulate image content to improve the results of subsequent processing and interpretation.
 For example, a CT or MRI scan may generate spurious signal noise or require image segmentation.
 Using the techniques of image processing, noise can be removed and automatic and semi-automatic segmentation can be performed on a slice by slice (i.e., image by image basis).
 As a result, isosurface generation, volume rendering, and other 3D techniques can be improved in appearance, accuracy, and effectiveness by applying techniques from image processing.